jbatnozic/N.E.W.-40.000/Codices/Orks.md

 - **'Ere We go**
 - **Waaagh!**
 - **Objective Secured**
+- **Bosspole (only if equipped):** While the unit contains a Boss Nob equiped with a Bosspole, the unit's Nerve characteristic is increased by 1.
+- **Da Boss Iz 'Ere:** While this unit contains the Boss Nob, he confers the **Breakin' 'Eads** special rule to this unit.

 #### > OPTIONS:
 - Any Ork Boy’s Slugga and Choppa can be replaced with 1 Shoota.
+- The Boss Nob can be equipped with a Bosspole (+7 pts).
 - TODO

 ---